Skip to content

 What is Smart Graph for Obsidian?

 Smart Graph maps semantically related notes as a visual landscape.
-It helps when a list is too linear to show clusters, boundaries, and nearby context.
+It helps you see clusters, neighborhoods, boundaries, and source sets you can act on.

 When should I use Smart Graph instead of Smart Connections?